mikeweltevrede/finding-the-mole/output/2024/results.md

 ### Task 3
 There were only two tasks in this episode.
 I encoded the data with "O" for the 3rd task due to the assumption being made in the current implementation that there is an equal number of tasks in each episode.

+## Episode 5
+Important: in this episode, one of the currently three eliminated participants could return to the game.
+This turned out to be Babs.
+However, I think there is no way she can be the Mole.
+There was no way that she would have been able to force her return due to the method in which this was set up.
+Moreover, I see no reason why the Mole would want to be eliminated and miss out on being able to sabotage tasks.
+As such, I will not take Babs into account in further analyses.

+### Task 1
+Groups:
+- Flags: Fons, Jeroen
+- Carts: Anna, Babs, Kees, Rian, Rosario, Tooske

+The participants were asked to make duos, after which one of these had to volunteer to take on an "important role".
+This was the duo of Fons and Jeroen.
+The other duos were being driven around and had to look out for signposts where on one side it would show some amount of Euros and on the other side a colour.
+Fons and Jeroen received a hint for the final solution (a series of numbers) and then were sent off to a location where there were many coloured flags.
+It turned out they had to count the flags per colour and select the colours of which the counts matched the numbers in the series they were given.
+Adding up all amounts found by the other duos for those colours would lead to the amount of money they could win in this task.

+It is not immediately clear where the Mole would want to be.
+The Mole could want to count the flags so that a single miscount could lead to a wrong colour being selected, already invalidating the result before the addition of the amounts had started.
+There would only be one person checking you and with the limit time and the hectic nature of the task, it might not be dangerous to sabotage here.
+If the Mole would be in one of the carts, there would also be only one other person checking them.
+They could try to name a wrong colour or amount, or just fail to announce that a signpost would be coming up, hoping that the other person would miss it or only see the back, at which point it would already be too late.
+However, judging from the episode, that would be much easier to check.

+Based on this, I would say the Mole might have a slight preference for the Flags duo.
+- NB: At the end of the episode, Jeroen was eliminated.
+This means that this only gives a point to Fons.
+However, note that the input data should not take something like this into account.
+It should reflect a view only on where the Mole would want to be for each task.
+Moreover, in the other case it would also not add much information since it only would NOT give a point to Fons.
+In either case, the added value of this task to the model is probably not much but not little enough to justify omitting this task.